dmahr1/quick-reference/index.md

 - Masked arrays

 # Design principles

-- Summary of design principles from [*A Philosophy of Software Design*](https://www.goodreads.com/en/book/show/39996759)
+## Summary of design principles from [*A Philosophy of Software Design*](https://www.goodreads.com/en/book/show/39996759)
 - Complexity is incremental: you have to sweat the small stuff.
-  - Working code isn’t enough.
+- Working code isn't enough.
-    -  It’s not acceptable to introduce unnecessary complexities in order to finish your current task faster.
+  -  It's not acceptable to introduce unnecessary complexities in order to finish your current task faster.
 The most important thing is the long-term structure of the system.
 - Make continual small investments to improve system design.
-    - It isn’t possible to conceive the right design for a system at the outset; the design of a mature system is determined more by changes made during the system’s evolution than by any initial conception.
+  - It isn't possible to conceive the right design for a system at the outset; the design of a mature system is determined more by changes made during the system's evolution than by any initial conception.
 - Modules should be deep
 - Interfaces should be designed to make the most common usage as simple as possible.
-  - It’s more important for a module to have a simple interface than a simple implementation
+- It's more important for a module to have a simple interface than a simple implementation
 - General-purpose modules are deeper.
 - Separate general-purpose and special-purpose code
 - Different layers should have different abstractions.
 - Pull complexity downward.
 - Define errors out of existence.
   - The best way to eliminate exception handling complexity is to define your APIs so that there are no exceptions to handle: define errors out of existence.
 - Design it twice.
-    - Designing software is hard, so it’s unlikely that your first thoughts about how to structure a module or system will produce the best design.
+  - Designing software is hard, so it's unlikely that your first thoughts about how to structure a module or system will produce the best design.
 - Comments should describe things that are not obvious from the code.
-    - Where “obvious” is from the perspective of someone reading your code for the first time (not you).
+  - Where "obvious" is from the perspective of someone reading your code for the first time (not you).
 - Software should be designed for ease of reading, not ease of writing.
 - The increments of software development should be abstractions, not features.
-  - Separate what matters from what doesn’t matter and emphasize the things that matter.
+- Separate what matters from what doesn't matter and emphasize the things that matter.

-- Red Flags from [*A Philosophy of Software Design*](https://www.goodreads.com/en/book/show/39996759), the presence of which suggest that there is a problem with the system's design
+## Red Flags from [*A Philosophy of Software Design*](https://www.goodreads.com/en/book/show/39996759), the presence of which suggest that there is a problem with the system's design
-  - Shallow Module: the interface for a class or method isn’t much simpler than its implementation.
+- Shallow Module: the interface for a class or method isn't much simpler than its implementation.
 - Information Leakage: a design decision is reflected in multiple modules.
 - Temporal Decomposition: the code structure is based on the order in which operations are executed, not on information hiding.
 - Overexposure: An API forces callers to be aware of rarely used features in order to use commonly used features.
 - Pass-Through Method: a method does almost nothing except pass its arguments to another method with a similar signature.
 - Repetition: a nontrivial piece of code is repeated over and over.
 - Special-General Mixture: special-purpose code is not cleanly separated from general purpose code.
 - Conjoined Methods: two methods have so many dependencies that its hard to understand the implementation of one without understanding the implementation of the other.
 - Comment Repeats Code: all of the information in a comment is immediately obvious from the code next to the comment.
 - Implementation Documentation Contaminates Interface: an interface comment describes implementation details not needed by users of the thing being documented.
-  - Vague Name: the name of a variable or method is so imprecise that it doesn’t convey much useful information.
+- Vague Name: the name of a variable or method is so imprecise that it doesn't convey much useful information.
 - Hard to Pick Name: it is difficult to come up with a precise and intuitive name for an entity.
 - Hard to Describe: in order to be complete, the documentation for a variable or method must be long.
 - Nonobvious Code: the behavior or meaning of a piece of code cannot be understood easily.

 # TODO: design patterns
 - Strategy pattern